How to write a business plan for a cheese processing company?

-Finally, conclude your market analysis with an overview of the key regulations applicable to your cheese processor.
+Finally, conclude your market analysis with an overview of the key regulations applicable to your cheese processing company.

 5. The strategy section

-When writing the strategy section of a business plan for your cheese processor, it is essential to include information about your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.
+When writing the strategy section of a business plan for your cheese processing company, it is essential to include information about your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.

 The competitive edge subsection should explain what sets your company apart from its competitors.
 This part is especially key if you are writing the business plan of a startup, as you have to make a name for yourself in the marketplace against established players.

 The pricing strategy subsection should demonstrate how you intend to remain profitable while still offering competitive prices to your customers.

 The sales & marketing plan should outline how you intend to reach out and acquire new customers, as well as retain existing ones with loyalty programs or special offers.

 The milestones subsection should outline what your company has achieved to date, and its main objectives for the years to come - along with dates so that everyone involved has clear expectations of when progress can be expected.

 The risks and mitigants subsection should list the main risks that jeopardize the execution of your plan and explain what measures you have taken to minimize these.
 This is essential in order for investors or lenders to feel secure in investing in your venture.